+See "BOND INSURANCE - Assured Guaranty Municipal Corp." for more information about the 2015 Insurer.
 See APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE" for further information regarding the Reserve Account.
 Amounts on deposit in the Reserve Account are not available to pay debt service in connection with any Senior Obligations.
 See "- Senior Obligations" below.